UNDERSTANDING NON-SELF-HEALING FRACTURES - liveagain

-Fusion is the joining of bones after a fracture.
-Malunion means the bones are not attached to the correct position.
-Nonunion is a condition in which the healing process of the fracture is not visible in a condition where the bone does not fuse.
-In the case of Nonunion, the fracture line is still visible or hardening is confirmed at the end of the broken bone.
+Union is the bonding of bone after a fracture.
+Malunion refers to the bone not being aligned correctly during healing.
+Nonunion is the condition where the healing process of the fracture is not observed, and the bone remains unhealed.
+In cases of nonunion, the fracture line may still be visible or hardening may be confirmed at the site of the fracture.

-Additionally, there may also be no expansion of bone formation.
-Prosthetic bone is a bone tissue that is usually formed during the process of bone fusion after a fracture, and when the bones are attached to each other, they become normal bones.
-Fracture fusion does not occur naturally and requires orthopedic steps such as bone grafting or surgical correction.
+Additionally, there may be no bone formation at all.
+Pseudoarthrosis is a bone tissue that often forms during the healing process after a fracture, and when the bones are bonded together, it becomes normal bone.
+The process of bone union does not occur naturally; it requires orthopedic interventions such as bone grafting or corrective surgery.

 (1) Risk factors for bone fractures

-Risk factors for bone fractures include age, nutritional status, smoking, chronic alcoholism, surgical site infection, diabetes, hemiplegia, and open fractures.
+Risk factors for fractures include age, nutritional status, smoking, chronic alcoholism, infection at the surgical site, diabetes, hemiplegia, and open fractures.

 (2) Causes of Malunion

-Malunion can occur when bones are not aligned correctly, when the fractured area is not fixed well, when there is severe tissue damage, or when the central nervous system is damaged and is accompanied by spastic paralysis.
+Malunion can occur when the bone is not properly aligned, when the fractured area is not well stabilized, when there is significant soft tissue damage, or when the central nervous system is injured, leading to spastic paralysis.

 (3) Causes of Nonunion

-Nonunion can occur when tissue is severely damaged during the fracture, when blood supply to the fracture site is inadequate, when there is infection or bone disease, when there is a fracture in the joint, when the bone is severely broken The bone mass and fragments necessary for fusion are lost, or when the fracture site continually shifts.
+Nonunion can occur when there is severe soft tissue damage during the fracture, inadequate blood supply to the fracture site, infection or bone disease, intra-articular fractures, significant bone fragmentation where the necessary fragments for healing are missing, or when the fracture site continues to move.

 1. Symptoms of bone fractures that do not heal on their own